lethain/ruby-learning-projects/README.markdown

 1. [spreadsheet](./spreadsheet/) - implement a simple class which represents a Spreadsheet, including both overriding the `[]` and `[]=` methods for easy access, and supporting formulas.
+2. [statsd](./statsd/) - implement a simple Statsd server which you can send data to via existing statsd clients like [statsd-ruby](https://github.com/reinh/statsd).
 2. [redis](./redis/) - implement a simple Redis server which communicates with existing Redis clients.
 3. more to come...